Martin-Milbradt/Obsidian-Templates/README.md

 The files are tailored for my personal use.
 They contain `scriptOptions` for some configurability, but you are encouraged to make them your own.
 Let me know what works for you and what doesn't!
 Do not look at the files in [ZZ4 Templates](ZZ4%20Templaters) in GitHub's `Preview`, but use the `Code` view.

+## Acknowledgement

+Some scripts were created in collaboration with [eikowagenknecht](https://github.com/eikowagenknecht) or based on other templates online.